pyOpenSci/handbook/organization/external-communications.md

 * LinkedIn
 * Fosstodon

-In addition to pyOpenSci promotions, we monitor social media for any personal posts authors have created to promote their post, boost accordingly.
+In addition to pyOpenSci social outreach, we monitor social media for any personal posts that authors have created.
+To promote these posts, we will repost.

 ## Newsletters